Coronavirus (COVID-19) Response: Donation and Volunteer Opportunities

 The Denver Health volunteer program began in 1935 to help Denver Health to fulfill its threefold goal of patient care, education and research.
 The role of the volunteer is to supplement the professional staff, thereby freeing time to provide the best medical, nursing and support services to patients.
 Volunteers add the extra dimensions of empathy, sensitivity, warmth and friendliness to ease and brighten a patient’s hospital stay or clinic visit.
 Denver Health has about 200-350 active volunteers throughout the year.

-All new volunteers must start as a Pathfinder for their first 16-32 hours unless recruited to volunteer with a specific department.
+All new volunteers, with the exception of Pet Therapy and Doulas, must start as Pathfinders for their first 32 hours unless recruited to volunteer with a specific department.
 Denver Health is a big campus and it is easy to get lost, our Pathfinders help patients and visitors to find their way to appointments, tests, visits, etc. with comfort and ease through the many buildings and departments.
 Pathfinders also help with hospital departments on projects as needed.

 Donate your time in these areas: